81 reasons The Career Change Accelerator will be the best investment of your life

 9. It has helped me not feel alone on the journey, connect with a group of like-minded people, and given me the tools to keep trying. – Jessica, April 2016

-8. Escape Tribe has given me the opportunity to learn even more about myself.
+8. It’s given me the opportunity to learn even more about myself.
 I feel like I started the self-development journey a couple of years ago but Esc has given me the chance to take it up a gear (or five!), which I hadn’t thought possible.
 As I said in my open mic, I still don’t know what it all means but I feel like Esc has almost given me permission to peel back some of the layers and see what might happen. – April 2016

-7. Escape tribe has given me time and space to get closer to myself again out of a state of numbness and disconnect with myself.
+7. It’s given me time and space to get closer to myself again out of a state of numbness and disconnect with myself.
 It gave me the courage to try out new things, to be more demanding and to let got of seemingly indispensable things and wants.
 It got me in touch with a bunch of wonderful people out of which I learned to actually deeply love some.
 Tribe has given me access to tapping “swarm intelligence” in peer-to-peer consulting within a group of great diversity.
 It has also taught me methods, exercises and theoretical know-how to become more in control of my own life. – April 2016

 6. It’s been the big push I’ve needed for a long time to start taking some steps away from the career treadmill I’ve been stuck on.
 I’ve had wonderful friends who have pointed this out to me for a long time (Mark St), so it’s been good to show that I am doing something about this.
 The tribe has helped me take stock of my capabilities and start to see what they could look like commercially and push me towards doing things for myself.
 The group has been incredible. – Sandra, April 2016